1844 - 1950

 Emmanuel Lipmann

 Emmanuel Isaac Lipmann was born in Neuf Brisach in 1844.
-Originally from a Jewish family of Alsatian watchmakers, his father was a seller of watchmaking supplies.
-Emmanuel founded in 1867, a watchmaking workshop.
-The counter is developing rapidly, thanks to the founder's power of work, innovative vision of aesthetics and its voluntary nature.
-In October 1868, he married Caroline Geismar.
-They will have 3 children: Ernest, the technician, and Camille who takes the head of a new factory, will participate effectively in the expansion of the family business.
-Jenny, less involved, is in charge of administration for a while.
-Emmanuel Lipmann died in 1913.
+Hailing from a Jewish family of Alsatian watchmakers, his father was a seller of watchmaking equipment.
+In 1867, Emmanuel founded a watchmaking workshop.
+The business quickly flourished due to the founder's hard work, innovative aesthetic vision, and determined character.
+In October 1868, he married Caroline Geismar, and they had 3 children: Ernest, the technician, and Camille, who led a new factory and contributed significantly to the family business's expansion.
+Jenny, on the other hand, played a less involved role and handled administrative tasks for a while.
+Emmanuel Lipmann passed away in 1913.

 1904

-Ernest Lipmann asks Pierre and Marie Curie to find a material to be able to read the time in the dark.
-They discovered radium in 1898 and invented for Lip, the first phosphorescent dials
+Ernest Lipmann asked Pierre and Marie Curie to find a substance to read the time in the dark.
+In 1898, they discovered radium and invented the first phosphorescent dials for Lip.

 Fred Lip